aia89/r1soft-agent/README.md

 This yml will show you how to setup your CentOS 6 server with an R1Soft Agent so that you can start taking advantage of the security of near-continuous backups.

- - name: Fisrts it will install dependency, othervise it gonna give an error to install it
+# Fisrts it will install dependency, othervise it gonna give an error to install it. roles for installing all packages you can find inside tasks file
-      yum: name=libselinux-python state=installed
+     roles:
+       - r1soft

     - copy:   #copy and paste r1soft.repo , i will put configuration file on r1soft.repo file
         src: /etc/ansible/roles/r1soft-agent/files/r1soft.repo  #change it for you own preference